bchareyre/yade-mpi/doc/sphinx/prog.rst

 Logging
 --------

-Regardless of whether the :ref:`optional-libraries` log4cxx is used or not, yade provides logging macros. [#log4cxxup]_ If log4cxx is enabled, these macros internally operate on the local logger instance (named ``logger``, but that is hidden for the user); if log4cxx is disabled, they send their arguments to standard error output (``cerr``).
+Regardless of whether the library log4cxx is used or not, yade provides logging macros. [#log4cxxup]_ If log4cxx is enabled, these macros internally operate on the local logger instance (named ``logger``, but that is hidden for the user); if log4cxx is disabled, they send their arguments to standard error output (``cerr``).

 .. [#log4cxxup] Because of (seemingly?) no upstream development of log4cxx and a few problems it has, Yade will very likely move to the hypothetical ``boost::logging`` library once it exists.
 The logging code will not have to be changed, however, as the log4cxx logic is hidden behind these macros.